-Men are to pay respects to all officers on board and on shore whether naval, army, air force or women's services, and whether of own or foreign service.
+Ratings are to pay respects to all officers on board and on shore whether naval, army, air force or women's services, and whether of own or foreign service.

-All men, not in organized parties (which means not under the charge of an officer or man), wearing head dress, stand at attention and salute when the National Anthem, "O Canada", or any Foreign National Anthem is played.
+All ratings, not in organized parties (which means not under the charge of an officer or rating), wearing head dress, stand at attention and salute when the National Anthem or any Foreign National Anthem is played.
 Inside a building when not wearing head dress, stand at attention.